-- Surveys of participating students at the beginning and end of each class - Project descriptions completed by participating students during each class - Reports from Generation Y Coordinating Teachers at the end of each class - Surveys of Generation Y Partner Teachers at the end of each class
+- Surveys of participating students at the beginning and end of each class - Project descriptions completed by participating students during each class - Reports from Generation Y Coordinating Teachers at the end of each class - Note: Surveys completed by Gen Y teachers at the end of each class are normally included in this report.
+These surveys were not available for 2004-2005 because of a problem with a new database system; they will be back next year.